Vegan-friendly food options in Miyajima and Hatsukaichi

 Douze Miyajima

-A short distance from Miyajima-guchi ferry port, just off the main approach from Miyajima-guchi Station, Douze Miyajima is a small bistro that serves French-influenced cuisine utilizing the finest ingredients, many of which are sourced from the local area.
+A short distance from Miyajima-guchi ferry port, just off the main approach from Miyajima-guchi Station, Douze Miyajima is a small bistro that serves French-influenced cuisine, using the finest ingredients, many sourced locally.

 Head chef Mukai-san has developed several creative dishes that will please vegans, vegetarians, and omnivores alike.